-And although today you can find all kinds of packing cubes and similar gadgets to help you better organize your suitcase, I still think, that when choosing your lightweight luggage for Europe, suitcase with better-designed compartments has an advantage (if its weight is comparable with one that doesn’t have compartments).
+And although today you can find all kinds of packing cubes and similar gadgets to help you better organize your suitcase, I still think, that when choosing your lightweight luggage for Europe, a suitcase with better-designed compartments has an advantage (if its weight is comparable with the one that doesn’t have compartments).

 Wheels (roller vs. spinner)

 Oh, boy, how many times did I wish that my old 2-wheel suitcase had spinner wheels!
-The answer is, many, until I finally decided to upgrade my luggage, and bought one with spinner wheels (and one with double spinner wheels, just to be on a safe side!).
+The answer is, many, until I finally decided to upgrade my luggage, and bought one with spinner wheels (and one with double spinner wheels, just to be on the safe side!).

 Handling your luggage

 Handles on your suitcase are as important as weight, so make sure that handle is ergonomic, retractable with adjustable length, smooth when pulling out and pushing in, and durable (it can withstand pulling up and down as many times as you need to).

 Also, you will have a choice between mono-tube, and two-tube handles.
 Mono-tube handle usually spins which can be interesting when manoeuvring your lightweight luggage for Europe.
 The suitcase with a mono-tube handle also looks sleeker.